Donders-Institute/rdm-wiki/docs/9_sharing/9_3/index.rst

-Making a Data Sharing Collection
+Working with Data Sharing Collections
 ****************

 This is a guide on what to include in the Data Sharing Collection.